yashoda11/Pre-Placement-Training-Program/DSA-Assignment/08-Assignment - Strings/07-Question/readme.md

 **Output:** "aaabcbc"

+**Explanation :**
-In this code, we iterate through the characters of the input string s.
+- In this code, we iterate through the characters of the input string s.
 If the current character is not ']', we push it to the stack since it's part of the decoded string.

-When we encounter ']', it means we have to decode the substring inside the brackets.
+- When we encounter ']', it means we have to decode the substring inside the brackets.
 We pop characters from the stack until we find the corresponding '[' character, building the substring in reverse order.

-After popping '[' from the stack, we extract the repetition count by popping digits from the stack until we reach a non-digit character.
+- After popping '[' from the stack, we extract the repetition count by popping digits from the stack until we reach a non-digit character.

-Next, we repeat the substring count number of times and push it back to the stack.
+- Next, we repeat the substring count number of times and push it back to the stack.

-Finally, we join all the characters in the stack to form the decoded string and return it.
+- Finally, we join all the characters in the stack to form the decoded string and return it.

-In the example usage, we decode the string "3[a]2[bc]", which results in the decoded string "aaabcbc".
+- In the example usage, we decode the string "3[a]2[bc]", which results in the decoded string "aaabcbc".